xiaoyeziji/ide/intl.en-US/User Guide/Data development/Scheduling Configuration/Basic attributes.md

 -   ODPS SQL, ODPS PL, ODPS MR types: `Variable name 1=Parameter 1 Variable name 2=Parameter 2...`, Multiple parameters are separated by space.
 -   SHELL type: `Parameter 1 Parameter 2...`, Multiple parameters are separated by space.
--   Synchronization center type task: Currently, a synchronization center type task does not automatically generate a template default value for a scheduling parameter.
-For value assignment of node parameters, refer to the following format: `-p" "`.
-In the double quotation marks, "-D variable name=xxx" is added.

-    **Note:** Value assignment template:

-    ```
-    -p"-Dbizdate=$bizdate -Denvpath=$envpath -Dhour=$hour -D variable name=$[time expression]"
-    ```

-    Note that the time expression here is `yyyymmdd`.

 Some frequently-used time parameters are provided as built-in scheduling parameters.
-For more information about these parameters, see [Parameter configuration](intl.en-US/User Guide/Data development/Scheduling Configuration/Parameter configuration.md#).
+For more information about these parameters, see [Parameter configuration](reseller.en-US/User Guide/Data development/Scheduling Configuration/Parameter configuration.md#).